 Coyoacán also known as La Casa Azul meaning the Blue House because of the Cobalt blue walls, it is a historic house and art museum dedicated to the life and work of Mexican artist Frida Kahlo.
 As one of the oldest colonial neighborhoods Coyoacan with it’s cobblestoned streets and colonial architecture provides a glimpse of the bygone era.
 It has a historic center, the Jardín Centenario park, the Mercado de Coyoacan and the Mercado Artesanal.
 You get to savor some of the best taco in Coyoacan market and the Artesan / Craft market has some of best apparel, souviniers and handicrafts.
 The are numerous sidewalk cafes, laid back ice cream parlors pubs and restaurants along the tree-lined avenue.

 Around Mexico City

-Just a couple of hours drive from the city, Puebla & Cholula are like the colonial cousins of Mexico City.
-On the way you also get to see the famous volcanic peaks of Popocatépetl and Iztaccihuatl.
-Puebla is known for its culinary history, colonial architecture and pottery.
+Just a couple of hours' drive from the city, Puebla & Cholula are like the colonial cousins of Mexico City.
+On the way, you also get to see the famous volcanic peaks of Popocatépetl and Iztaccihuatl.
+Puebla is known for its culinary history, colonial architecture, and pottery.

-As you approach the city center, you see the dome-shaped roofs of churches and buildings, suggesting Spanish and Moor influences which arrived centuries ago.
-The Renaissance-era Puebla Cathedral has the tallest bell towers in whole of Mexico and overlooks the central square of this picturesque city.
+As you approach the city center, you see the dome-shaped roofs of churches and buildings, suggesting Spanish and Moor influences that arrived centuries ago.
+The Renaissance-era Puebla Cathedral has the tallest bell towers in the whole of Mexico and overlooks the central square of this picturesque city.
 Adjacent to the cathedral, you’ll find the Casa de la Cultura which takes up a whole block and hosts, among other things, the oldest library in the Americas.